Muay Thai Tonight

 If you are unable to visit a Muay Thai fight event in Bangkok tonight, consider visiting one of the city's boxing stadiums tomorrow.

-On Tuesday, there are 3 boxing stadiums in Bangkok that invite you to watch Muay Thai fight events:
+On Monday, there are 2 boxing stadiums in Bangkok that invite you to watch Muay Thai fight events:

-- Rajadamnern Boxing Stadium organizes Rajadamnern Knockout, the wildest Muay Thai event that starts at 19:00 (ticket prices start from 1,500 THB per person).
+1. Rajadamnern Boxing Stadium organizes Rajadamnern Knockout, the wildest Muay Thai event that starts at 19:00 (ticket prices start from 1,500 THB per person).

 For more Muay Thai fight event options on other days, explore the schedule below.